Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Experiments

 \section{Experiments}

-We conduct a series of experiments designed to answer the following research questions related to the joint optimization framework of preference models and tree indexes: \textbf{RQ-1}: \textit{Is the softmax-based multi-class classification training mode more suitable than the binary classification training mode for the tree model?} \textbf{RQ-2}: \textit{Is the modified loss with rectified labels effective in mitigating the suboptimality of the multi-class cross-entropy loss under beam search in practice?} \textbf{RQ-3}: \textit{Does the proposed sampling method, guided by the sampled softmax theory to mitigate the approximation bias, prove to be effective?} \textbf{RQ-4}: \textit{Can the DTR learn a reasonable mapping relationship between items and leaf nodes?} \textbf{RQ-5}: \textit{Does the performance of the proposed sampling method fluctuate with the number of negative samples?}
+We conduct a series of experiments designed to answer the following questions related to the joint optimization framework of preference models and tree indexes: \textbf{RQ-1}: \textit{Is the softmax-based multi-class classification training mode more suitable than the binary classification training mode for the tree model?} \textbf{RQ-2}: \textit{Is the modified loss with rectified labels effective in mitigating the suboptimality of the multi-class cross-entropy loss under beam search?} \textbf{RQ-3}: \textit{Is the tree-based sampling method effective in mitigating approximation bias?} \textbf{RQ-4}: \textit{Can DTR improve the recommendation efficiency?} \textbf{RQ-5}: \textit{Can DTR learn a reasonable mapping between items and leaf nodes?}